Joev-/HoNCore/README.md

 * [Construct](https://github.com/MostAwesomeDude/construct) - Used for constructing and deconstructing TCP packets.
   * _I have been using version 2.04, I'm not sure if later versions of construct bug HoNCore, I've not tested it recently, but I have a feeling that a previous test meant that some changes needed to be made._

+These libraries are in the lib folder already.

 ## Usage

 This should really come with a setup.py, but I've not looked at those yet, sorry!